-Maybe you haven’t brought your book ideas to life yet because you’re afraid it means hiding away, churning out page after page of a novel that may never be finished.
+Maybe you haven’t brought your book ideas to life yet because you’re afraid it means hiding away, churning out page after page, writing a novel or short story that may never be finished.
+Or maybe you’ve been trying to get your writing fix by writing book reviews.
 But writing a book can mean anything you want it to—it’s not just for novels.
 There’s the old saying that we should write what we know, and you may know more than you think.

 Unless you’re a born novelist, try your hand at non-fiction first.
 Not only do you get to start from a place of passion and familiarity, but you also have the market on your side.
 It’s easier to write, sell, and promote.
 Non-fiction has a bigger market for both traditionally published books and self-published books.
 More publishers publish non-fiction than fiction, more book buyers purchase non-fiction books, and it’s easier to build a career out of it by writing articles, giving seminars, and selling related products.
 Non-fiction writers have it a bit easier than novelists.

-To get you started, here’s a list of 50 book ideas, including possible titles, prompts, genres, and topics where you might find your next book.
+To get you started, here’s a list of 50 book ideas, including possible story title ideas, prompts, genres, and topics where you might find your next book.

 Ask yourself questions